ebdrup/json-schema-benchmark/README.md

 ## `jjv` failed tests

-jjv did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-jjv did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 jjv failed the test &quot;valid definition, valid definition schema&quot;.
 Expected result: true but validator returned: false

 jjv failed the test &quot;maxLength validation, two supplementary Unicode code points is long enough&quot;.
 Expected result: true but validator returned: false